JFI12/Lost-Bikes/README.md

-Visit lostbikes.se to upload lost bikes and search for frame number if you buy a used bike to prevent buying a stolen bike.
+Visit lostbikes.se to upload lost bikes and search for frame number if you buy a used bike to prevent buying a stolen one.